International Trick Dog Competition 2024

 You can find out about the previous ITDC winners in the Hall of Fame =>

-Submit your entry by the end of Sunday the 13th of October 2024
+Submit your entry by the end of Sunday the 29th of December 2024

-We would like to challenge you to come up with
+We would like to challenge you to come up with:

 You can either record each of the tricks separately and then edit them together into one video, or perform them as a sequence one after each other.